 Tom and Vanessa ‘Cheeks’ Rooth are a brother and sister team.
-Tom creates the plates and designs, and oversees each stage of production, while Cheeks is the organiser who runs the logistics, and the online side of the business.
+Tom creates the plates and designs, and oversees each stage of production, while Cheeks runs the logistics, and the online side of the business.

 I’ve painted and drawn all my life, and love working in ceramics, which I find a very expressive and tactile medium.
 I particularly like making plates, as they look fantastic hanging on walls as pictures, as well as displayed on tables and shelves.
 They are also functional, and an integral part of a good meal - one of the best and most important things in life.